 In 1854, Jewish Family Service of Los Angeles (JFS) was the first charity to be established in Los Angeles.
 Today, more than 150 years later, they are proud to offer “a family of services” to nearly 100,000 individuals every year.

-Through our programs and services, they strive to meet the trials of poverty, hunger, domestic violence, homelessness, substance abuse, families in crisis, disabilities, and aging with dignity.
+Through their programs and services, they strive to meet the trials of poverty, hunger, domestic violence, homelessness, substance abuse, families in crisis, disabilities, and aging with dignity.
 This compassion grows out of deep roots in Jewish values—“tikkun olam,” or healing

 the world, is a central tenet of Judaism.